Victim Confronts NJ Teacher 12 Years After Sexual, Romantic Relationship: Affidavit

 Pinto, of Newton, PA, was charged earlier this month with sexually abusing a former student.

-Court documents obtained by Daily Voice show the victim, identified only as Jane Doe, was a freshman at Bridgewater-Raritan High School when she entered a relationship with Pinto, her gym teacher at the time.
+The victim, identified only as Jane Doe, was a freshman at Bridgewater-Raritan High School when she entered a relationship with Pinto, her gym teacher at the time, according to court documents.

 Doe told detectives on Oct.
 26 that her relationship with Pinto became sexual when she was 14 or 15 years old.